acoli-repo/AURIS/guidelines/draft/terms.md

 > (4.b) German: *\[<u>Hans</u> -- der immer schon \[eine <u>Schwäche</u>\] \[für <u>Susanne</u>\] hatte -- \] war auch da.*

 > Note: Annotators should normally not need to decide which expression consistutes the head of a referring expression, as these are subject to automated pre-annotation.

+## 1.5 About this Document

+Future revisions are expected, these may include making the criteria more precise, as well as adding or amending criteria, where appropriate, or adding more examples. **However**, during an annotation campaign, these guidelines must <u>never be changed</u>.
+If an annotator feels the need for clarification or to document problematic cases, please create and provide an accompanying protocol describing the example, the problem, the decision taken for resolving or marking it in the annotation and a pointer to the data where this problem occurred.
+These protocols will guide subsequent revisions.